MarkArlenSwearingen/About-Me-Guessing-Game/README.md

 <!-- Getting to Know Mark Swearingen -->

+9/26/19 Lindsay served as Driver and Mark served as Navigator.
+Code was updated through Pair Programming
+Code was wrapped into functions.

 This website is designed to ask the user some questions about Mark Swearingen.
 The presentation is that of a game with feedback that includes if the user answered correctly